Kenesaw Mountain Landis: Search for a commissioner

 On November 8, the owners of the eight National League and three American League teams which supported the Lasker Plan met and unanimously selected Landis as head of the proposed commission.
 The American League clubs that supported the plan threatened to move to the National League, away from Johnson, who opposed it.
 Johnson had hoped that the minor leagues would support his position; when they did not, he and the "Loyal Five" teams agreed to the Lasker Plan.
 In the discussions among the owners that followed, they decided that Landis would be the only commissioner–no associate members would be elected.
 On November 12, the team owners came to Landis's courtroom to approach him.
 Landis was trying a bribery case; when he heard noise in the back of the courtroom from the owners, he gaveled them to silence.
 He made them wait 45 minutes while he completed his docket, then met with them in his chambers.

 The judge heard out the owners; after expressing initial reluctance, he took the job for seven years at a salary of $50,000, on condition he could remain on the federal bench.
-During Landis's time serving as both judge and commissioner, he allowed a $7,500 reduction in his salary as commissioner, to reflect his pay as judge.
+During Landis's time serving as both judge and commissioner, he allowed a $7,500 reduction in his commissioner salary, to reflect his pay as judge.
 The appointment of Landis was met with acclaim in the press.
 A tentative agreement was signed by the parties a month later—an agreement which itemized Landis's powers over baseball, and which was drafted by the judge.
 The owners were still reeling from the perception that baseball was crooked, and accepted the agreement virtually without dissent.
 Under the terms of the contract, Landis could not be dismissed by the team owners, have his pay reduced, or even be criticized by them in public.
 He also had nearly unlimited authority over every person employed in the major or minor leagues, from owners to batboys, including the ability to ban people from the leagues for life.
 The owners waived any recourse to the courts to contest Landis's will.
 Humorist Will Rogers stated, "[D]on't kid yourself that that old judicial bird isn't going to make those baseball birds walk the chalkline".
 Player and manager Leo Durocher later stated, "The legend has been spread that the owners hired the Judge off the federal bench.
 Don't you believe it.
 They got him right out of Dickens."